Understanding your situation

 When you talk with a housing counselor, you will need some information ready to begin the discussion.
 Here’s what you will need to get started.

-- Your latest mortgage statement or payment coupon.
+- Your latest mortgage, property tax, or association statement or payment coupon.

 - The mortgage documents you received both before and at the closing of your mortgage loan.

-- All correspondence you have received from your mortgage servicer regarding your loan.
+- All correspondence you have received from your mortgage servicer, municipality, or association regarding your payment history.

 - Copies of pay stubs for all the income earners in your household.